Methanotroph: Anaerobic

 Under anoxic conditions, methanotrophs use different electron acceptors for methane oxidation.
 This can happen in anoxic habitats such as marine or lake sediments, oxygen minimum zones, anoxic water columns, rice paddies and soils.
 Some specific methanotrophs can reduce nitrate, nitrite, iron, sulfate, or manganese ions and couple that to methane oxidation without syntrophic partner.
 Investigations in marine environments revealed that methane can be oxidized anaerobically by consortia of methane oxidizing archaea and sulfate-reducing bacteria.
 This type of anaerobic oxidation of methane (AOM) mainly occurs in anoxic marine sediments.
 The exact mechanism is still a topic of debate but the most widely accepted theory is that the archaea use the reversed methanogenesis pathway to produce carbon dioxide and another, unknown intermediate, which is then used by the sulfate-reducing bacteria to gain energy from the reduction of sulfate to hydrogen sulfide and water.

 The anaerobic methanotrophs are not related to the known aerobic methanotrophs; the closest cultured relatives to the anaerobic methanotrophs are the methanogens in the order Methanosarcinales.

 Special species

 Methylococcus capsulatus is used to produce animal feed from natural gas.

 In 2010 a new bacterium Candidatus Methylomirabilis oxyfera from the phylum NC10 was identified that can couple the anaerobic oxidation of methane to nitrite reduction without the need for a syntrophic partner.
 Based on studies of Ettwig et al., it is believed that M. oxyfera oxidizes methane anaerobically by utilizing oxygen produced internally from the dismutation of nitric oxide into nitrogen and oxygen gas.

+In addition to providing a natural methane sink, methanotrophs provide other services for humans.
+In wastewater treatment plants, the application of a mix of methanotrophic bacteria has the potential to reduce costs and increase overall efficiency at removing nitrogen and byproducts.
+Depending upon environmental conditions, these methanotrophs can also produce biomolecules during the wastewater treatment process that are useful for a wide range of applications.
+For example, methanotrophs undergoing glycolysis produce exopolysaccharides (EPS) which can be extracted and used in medicine.
+A well-known EPS is hyaluronic acid which is used widely in cosmetics and wound care.